-Pickatale provides access to more than 1,250 amazing, interactive children’s books.
+Pickatale provides access to hundreds of amazing, interactive children’s books.
 Our ever-expanding digital library is carefully curated and updated with new books every week.
 We strive to captivate children with our brilliant fiction and non-fiction titles and encourage a love of reading that’s sure to last a lifetime.

 Finlay is counting out jelly beans to share with his friend when a big dinosaur comes along and demands them.
 What follows is a brilliant story about how in order to make friends it's a good idea to be prepared to share!
 Richard Byrne

 Boris is back - and this time he and his classmates succumb to a bout of chicken pox.
 Carrie Weston, Tim Warnes

 Meet Masha, the curious, energetic little girl who befriends Bear, a retired circus performer.
 Bear is trying to enjoy a nice, quiet life… but Masha’s adventures regularly turn Bear’s life upside-down!
 Masha and the Bear

 When Ben is tempting his cat across the page with a fluffy mouse, his cat . . . disappears!
 Then his best friend Bella disappears, too.
 Sniffer dogs and rescue teams can't help . . .
 And when Ben also vanishes, there's only one person left to help.
 You, the reader!
 Richard Byrne

 When Thomas tries to be really useful and really fun at the same time, he finds that it's difficult to do two things at once.
 Thomas & Friends

 Alva rushes through the trees in the dead of night with her sniffer wolf, Fen.
 Being out alone when there's a kidnapper on the loose is reckless!
 What Alva discovers raises more questions than it answers, drawing her into a dangerous search for truth, and for treasure.
 Janina Ramirez

 Learn all there is to know about the Stone Age and unearth the history of the world in all its amazing glory.
 Pickatale Originals